universalbit-dev/gekko-m4-globular-cluster/README.md

 improve graphic and correct some errors, enhance the application by solving some vulnerabilities.

 -----
-During these months (from June 2021) I am committed to understanding how this application could work and there is still a lot of work to be done. this application is not intended as a quick profit use.
+During these years (from June 2021) I am committed to understanding how this application could work and there is still a lot of work to be done. this application is not intended as a quick profit use.

 ##### Gekko-M4 [Buy/Sell]